computationalstylistics/computationalstylistics.github.io/_projects/07_chemical-linguistics.md

-## topic modeling applied to chemistry
+## Topic modeling applied to chemistry

 In this paper, we analyzed a corpus of chemical molecules using topic modeling, a technique that attracted a good share of attention in Digital Humanities, but has never been popular beyond text-centric applications.
 The aim was to identify any relations between chemical “words”.
 Topic modeling belongs to a group of distributional semantics methods, which are based on a general assumption that the meaning of a word is defined by its lexical context.
 Topic modeling, usually computed via the LDA algorithm, assumes the “bag-of-words” type of context, which means that the sequence of words in a sentence is irrelevant.
 This feature allows for computing chemical “words”, which, essentially, do not follow any linear sequence.
 Here’s the poster we presented at the Digital Humanities 2018 conference; a link to the paper goes below: